John Bull (gunman): Further gunfights

-In 1868, now again in Utah, Bull married to a woman described as having been gorgeous and lady like, but ill-suited for his lifestyle.
-Bull thus moved with her to Chicago, Illinois, and there the two had two children.
+In 1868, now again in Utah, Bull married a woman described as having been gorgeous and ladylike, but ill-suited for his lifestyle.
+Bull moved with her to Chicago, Illinois, where they had two children.
 She died of illness in 1872, and Bull placed his children in foster homes.
 By the following year he was in Omaha, Nebraska, again operating as a gambler.

 Shortly before midnight, on July 12, 1873, while in the company of gambler George Mehaffy, Bull and Mehaffy stabbed railroad employee Samual Atwood outside the "Crystal Saloon" in Omaha, due to Atwood warning others that Bull was a crooked gambler running a crooked game.
 Town Marshal Gilbert Rustin gathered several policemen and went searching for the two men, locating Bull inside "Sullivan's Saloon".
 When Rustin approached him, Bull produced his pistol, refusing to be arrested, causing Rustin to withdraw.
 Bull then ran all the patrons out of the saloon, and calmly sat down in a chair, falling asleep.
 When awakened, he quietly submitted to arrest without resistance.

-Atwood was still alive, but in serious condition, thus a mob of supporters is threatening to hang Bull.
+Atwood was still alive, but in serious condition, and a mob of supporters threatened to hang Bull.
 Mehaffy by this point had also been captured, and both were being held in the local jail.
-Atwood, when interviewed, implicated Mehaffy as the one attacker he could identify, and thus Bull was released.
+Atwood, when interviewed, implicated Mehaffy as the one attacker he could identify, and Bull was released.
 Mehaffy was later freed on bond following Atwood's recovery, and again began working with Bull in their gambling arrangement.
 Bull began to move around frequently through the small western towns of the day, often in the company of other gamblers, and often taking part in crooked games meant to heist money from unsuspecting amateur gamblers.
-He also began dabbling in professional boxing, as a promoter.
+He also began dabbling in professional boxing as a promoter.

 In 1874, he and Mehaffy were arrested for armed robbery, citing that they had robbed a man named Wilkinson in a gin mill.
-In 1875, those charges were dropped, after Bull had gotten released on bond and jumped bail.
+In 1875, those charges were dropped, after which Bull was released on bond and jumped bail.
 Due to him having worn out his welcome in that area, Bull moved on to Deadwood, South Dakota in 1876, another boomtown.
 By 1879 he had settled in Denver, Colorado, and over the next few years his name often appeared in police reports, often being arrested for public drunkenness and disturbing the peace.
-While in "The Slaughterhouse" saloon, he was once arrested for disturbing the peace, at which point he resisted knocking one policeman unconscious with a walking stick, after which several other officers beat him into submission.
+While in "The Slaughterhouse" saloon, he was once arrested for disturbing the peace, at which point he resisted arrest, knocking one policeman unconscious with a walking stick, after which several other officers beat him into submission.